Targeted Funding for Disadvantage

 How will the Ministry identify children from disadvantaged backgrounds?

-For the purpose of the funding calculation, the 20% of children attending ECE who have spent the largest portion of their life as the dependent of a beneficiary are considered to be from disadvantaged backgrounds.
+For the purpose of the funding calculation, 20% of children attending ECE who have spent the largest portion of their life as the dependent of a beneficiary are considered to be from disadvantaged backgrounds.

 How is funding calculated?